gameltb/ComfyUI_stable_fast/README.md

 Run ComfyUI with `--disable-cuda-malloc` may be possible to optimize the speed further.

 > [!NOTE]
+> FreeU is now supported experimentally, and you can try it using the `freeu` branch.
+Just use the comfy FreeU node normally.

+> [!NOTE]
 >
 > - If you are using WSL, please do not install Triton for the time being due to bugs.
 > - stable fast not work well with accelerate, So this node has no effect when the vram is low.
 For example: 6G vram card run SDXL.